Lady! the songs of Spring were in the grove

 And all the mighty ravishment of Spring.

-We are busy working to bring William Wordsworth's "Lady! the songs of Spring were in the grove" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Wordsworth's "Lady! the songs of Spring were in the grove" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Lady! the songs of Spring were in the grove" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.